 Understanding the performance of racehorses is crucial for trainers, owners, and every actor involved in the horse racing industry.
 A horse’s performance comes from several factors: training, nutrition, pedigree, etc. All these factors are levers that trainers can optimize to boost the performance of their racehorses.
 Racehorse genetics play a large part in performance.
 While the racing industry masters pedigrees, genetics seems to be a lever that is still not fully exploited.

-Numerous genetic researches have been undertaken to optimize racehorses’ performance.
+Numerous genetics studies have been undertaken to optimize racehorses’ performance.
 The aim is to identify the genomic and genetic parameters that influence performance.
 By breaking down the genomic regions and their contents, the genetic study makes it possible to establish correlations between the gene examined and the performance of the horse studied.

 Why study the racehorses’ genetics?

 What is genetics?

 Genetics is the science of heredity.
 It studies the hereditary characteristics of individuals, their transmission through the generations and their variations (mutations).
 It was the study of this hereditary transmission that allowed Mendel’s laws to be established.
 The discovery of DNA, which is the carrier of genetic information, led to the development of molecular genetics.